David Lat: Author and writing

 Lat's writing has also appeared in various newspapers and magazines, including The New York Times, The Wall Street Journal, The Washington Post, The Los Angeles Times, Slate, New York Magazine, The New York Observer, and Washingtonian.

 In 2014, Lat's debut novel, Supreme Ambitions, was favorably reviewed on release.
 It was the first work of fiction published by Ankerwycke, then a newly launched trade imprint of the American Bar Association.
 The novel details the rise of Audrey Coyne, a recent Yale Law School graduate who dreams of clerking for the U.S. Supreme Court, mirroring Lat's own former ambitions.
 After graduating from YLS, Audrey moves to the West Coast to clerk for a highly regarded appeals-court judge.
 According to a reviewer in The New York Times, "for an elite niche — consisting largely of federal judges and their clerks — Supreme Ambitions has become the most buzzed-about novel of the year."

 Personal life

 Lat is gay.
 He is married to fellow lawyer Zachary Baron Shemtob.
-They were married by Judge J. Paul Oetken.
 They have two sons born via gestational surrogacy.

 On March 17, 2020, Lat announced he was infected with COVID-19.
 He was listed in critical condition, intubated in a hospital in New York City as of March 20, but his condition improved substantially by March 28.
 He was discharged from NYU Langone on April 1.
 On April 6, 2020, he was interviewed on the Today show and The Rachel Maddow Show about his experience.

-Lat lives in Summit, New Jersey.